 We've got Answers.
 Ask Phil

 here's our safety guide to Ecuador.
-Not too much to be too concerned about if you take precautions. http://journals.worldnomads.com/safetyhub/country/63/Ecuador read more »almost 2 years ago
+Not too much to be too concerned about if you take precautions. http://journals.worldnomads.com/safetyhub/country/63/Ecuador read more »over 5 years ago

-Hiking around Ecuador's volcanoes is a popular activity.... best to check with the local authorities if there's been any recent activity or signs the volcano... read more »about 3 years ago
+Hiking around Ecuador's volcanoes is a popular activity.... best to check with the local authorities if there's been any recent activity or signs the volcano... read more »over 6 years ago